sugarlabs/musicblocks/js/guide_addingtest.md

 The GitHub Actions workflow (`.github/workflows/pr-jest-tests.yml`) runs on every pull request:

-1. Checks out the PR head commit and runs `npm test -- --coverage`.
+1. Checks out the PR head commit and runs `pnpm test -- --coverage`.
 2. Reads `coverage/coverage-summary.json` to extract per-metric percentages.
 3. Posts a comment on the PR with the coverage summary and pass/fail status.
 4. If any test fails, the comment lists the failing test files.